How to Add RSS feeds in WordPress?

 Helpbot is a WordPress support agency which provides proactive WordPress website maintenance and professional WordPress support services to website owners belonging to different business niche.
 Get 24x7 WordPress support for fixing common WordPress errors.

-Specific ways of using RSS feeds in WordPress
+Specific ways of using RSS feed in WordPress

 Here are some creative ideas that you can utilize RSS feeds in WordPress: